NFL Week 3 game picks: Titans over Jaguars; Chiefs nip Ravens

 4:05 p.m.
 ET (FOX) | Raymond James Stadium (Tampa, Fla.)

-The Giants offense is safe to watch again with Jones' mobility and quick release adding to a group that could get Sterling Shepard back this week from a concussion.
-Unfortunately, Jones can't help a defense where the pass rushers, linebackers and defensive backs are all battling too see who can be blamed the most.
-GM Dave Gettleman needs Jones to come in and perform partly to distract from the struggles of another 2019 first-round pick, DeAndre Baker, ranked dead last out of 106 qualifiers in PFF's early cornerback grades.
+The Giants offense is safe to watch again, with Jones' mobility and quick release adding to a group that could get Sterling Shepard back this week from a concussion.
+Unfortunately, Jones can't help a defense where the pass rushers, linebackers and defensive backs are all battling to see who can be blamed the most.
+General manager Dave Gettleman needs Jones to come in and perform partly to distract from the struggles of another 2019 first-round pick, DeAndre Baker, ranked dead last out of 106 qualifiers in PFF's early cornerback grades.

 Arizona Cardinals 24, Carolina Panthers 21